Elland Road

 What does the Elland Road expansion project look like in a nutshell?

-Plans to expand Leeds United's stadium include the expansion of the west and the north stands.
-The expansion will increase the stadium's capacity to around 53,000 spectators, putting the venue among the ten largest football stadiums in England.
+Plans for the expansion of Leeds United’s stadium include the redevelopment of two stands – the west stand and the north stand.
+As a result, the stadium’s capacity will increase to 53,000 seats, placing the venue among the ten largest football stadiums in England.

-The project is to be carried out in two stages: the first will involve the expansion of the west stand and the next will involve the enlargement of the stand behind the northern goal.
+The investment is planned to be delivered in two phases: the first will involve the redevelopment of the west stand (2026–2028), followed by the expansion of the north end (2029–2030).
+Early works began in May 2026.

 What does Elland Road look like?